kabirkohli123/BreastCancerPredictionApp/README.md

-Here's a README file template for your GitHub repository:

----

 # Breast Cancer Prediction

 This repository contains a machine learning project focused on predicting breast cancer diagnoses.
 The project includes data analysis, model training, and a web application built using Flask to make predictions on new data inputs.